 City National maintains a conservative risk profile and, as a result, has avoided many of the highly publicized problems affecting other financial institutions.

 City National has no significant lending or investment exposure to the Eurozone.
 The company has made no loans to any of Europe's banks, nor does it hold any of their debt securities on its balance sheet.

 City National has never been an active player in the credit default swap market.
 We have no significant concerns about auto loans, consumer credit card debt or home equity lines or residential mortgage debt.

 Credit ratings are another indicator of financial strength, and City National's credit ratings remain strong.

-In fact, City National’s long-term deposit rating of A2 from Moody's Investors Service is one full notch higher than the median rating for deposit-taking institutions and is among the highest in the universe of rated banks.
+In fact, City National’s long-term deposit rating of Aa3 from Moody's Investors Service is higher than the median rating for deposit-taking institutions and is among the highest in the universe of rated banks.

 All types of deposit accounts held at City National Bank, including checking and savings accounts, money market accounts, retirement accounts and certificates of deposit, are covered by FDIC insurance.
 Non-deposit investment accounts are not insured by the FDIC.

 The standard FDIC deposit insurance coverage is $250,000 per depositor and account ownership type.

 This document contains forward-looking statements about the company, for which the company claims the protection of the safe harbor provisions contained in the Private Securities Litigation Reform Act of 1995.
 Such statements involve risks and uncertainties, and future activities and results may differ materially from these expectations.
 For a more complete discussion of the risks and uncertainties that may cause actual results to differ materially from expected results, see the company’s Annual Report on Form 10-K for the year ended December 31, 2014.